IgniteUI/igniteui-docfx/en/components/input_group_reactive_forms.md

 #### First Steps

-To get started with the Reactive Forms, first you have to import all needed modules for Ignite UI components as well as the `ReactiveFormsModule`:
+Before you get started with Reactive Forms, you need to import all required modules for the Ignite UI components as well as the `ReactiveFormsModule`:

 ```typescript
 // app.module.ts